 Tip #4 Add Page Tab like Buttons

 This is a step further to take your Dashboard User Interface to the next level.
 You can use simple shapes (like curved rectangles) to draw customized buttons for any particular actions.
 I have two examples here

 1. Page Tab Like Buttons

 You can make make page tab like buttons to indicate the user to move to the next sheet (or a different working area).
 These look more intuitive than the sheet tabs

-Download Customized Page Tabs file here
+Download Customized Page Tabs file here from down below